DRUG INTERACTIONS IN PREGNANCY

 Can supplements during pregnancy interact with other medicines?

 Yes.
-A supplement does not act in isolation, especially when antibiotics, heartburn products or regular medicines are already part of the picture.
+A supplement does not act in isolation, especially when antibiotics, heartburn medicines or products used regularly are already part of the picture.
 Before combining any supplement with another product during pregnancy or breastfeeding, consult your doctor or pharmacist.

-Can I work out on my own whether iron and an antibiotic are fine together?
+Can I work out on my own whether iron and an antibiotic are safe together?

 It is better not to.
-The question is not only whether the two products interact, but also how they are taken, what type of antibiotic is involved and what your pregnancy context looks like.
-If that pair appears in your cabinet, consult your doctor or pharmacist.
+What matters is not only the pair of products, but also the timing, the type of antibiotic and your situation in pregnancy.
+If that pair appears in your home medicine cabinet, consult your doctor or pharmacist.

 Are paracetamol and ibuprofen treated the same way in pregnancy?